noahehall/theBookOfNoah/architecture/informationarchitecture.md

     -
 ## deliverables
 ### major components
+  - navigation vs destination
+    - navigation pages
+      - primary purpose is to get you to the destination pages
+      - e.g. main pages, search pages, and pages that help you browse a site
+      - should not be included in search results
+    - destination pages
+      - contain the actual infomration you want
 #### organization systems
   - organization is closely related to navigation, labeling and indexing
     - hierarchical organization structures often play the ppart of primary navigation systems